mattitii/Genome-data-processing/README.md

 `script.sh -h`

 ## 1. Region coverage calculation
-This pipeline reports seqeuencing depth and coverage for selected genes extracted from gff annotation file.
+This pipeline reports sequencing depth and coverage for selected genes extracted from gff annotation file.
 The workflow is divided into three steps described below.

 >_*External programs*_\